-The Pathways to Teaching Certificate Program provides an opportunity for individuals holding a valid bachelor's degree from an accredited college or university to pursue teacher certification in early Childhood - Grade 6, Grades 4-8, Grades 8-12, All-level Kinesiology, or All-level music.
-Once certification is complete, the individual may add an ESL Supplemental or Special Education.
+The Pathways to Teaching Certificate Program provides an opportunity for individuals holding a valid bachelor's degree from an accredited college or university to pursue teacher certification in early Childhood - Grade 6, Grades 4-8, Grades 8-12, All-level Kinesiology, or All-level Music.
+Once certification is complete, the individual may add an ESL Supplemental or Special Education Supplemental teacher certification.